xzos/PyZDDE/README.markdown

 #### More examples

 You can find few examples [here](http://nbviewer.ipython.org/github/indranilsinharoy/PyZDDE/tree/master/Examples/).

+Some examples specific to array ray tracing are catalogued [here](https://github.com/indranilsinharoy/PyZDDE/wiki/Array-ray-tracing-examples).

 In addition, the repository [Intro2LensDesignByGeary](https://github.com/indranilsinharoy/Intro2LensDesignByGeary) contains notes from few chapters of the book "Introduction to Lens Design," by Joseph M. Geary, in the form of IPython notebooks.